Lavender-Anyango/Datastructures-Algorithms/Heaps/README.md

 - **Heappush**: Add a new element to the heap.
 - **Heappop**: Remove and return the smallest element from the heap.
 - **Heapreplace**: Replace the smallest element with a new value and return the old smallest element.
-- **Nsmallest and Nlargest**: Retrieve the n smallest or n largest elements from the heap.
+- **nsmallest and nlargest**: Retrieve the n smallest or n largest elements from the heap.